kevinfengcs88/nvim/README.md

 - Changing the colorscheme overrides all Vim highlight commands, change this behavior for Themery
 - Add sorting configuration to cmp
 - Add keymap to jump to treesitter-context
+- Add keymap to quit and discard changes

 ## Plugins to test
 - https://github.com/napisani/nvim-github-codesearch